© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Melbourne Castle fortified manor and earlier medieval manorial remains is a scheduled monument protected by Historic England under reference 1008610.
 View the official record →

-Melbourne Castle is a fortified manor house in Derbyshire that originated in the Norman period and was developed further during the medieval centuries.
+Melbourne Castle is a fortified manor house situated in Derbyshire, England, with origins in the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008610.

 Melbourne Castle fortified manor and earlier medieval manorial remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008610.